ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 ## Trace routes {id="trace_routes"}

-Ktor enables route tracing that helps you determine why some routes are not being executed.
+With [logging](logging.md) configured, Ktor enables route tracing that helps you determine why some routes are not being executed.
 For example, if you [run](running.md) the application and make a request to a specified endpoint, the application's output might look as follows: